RobustChoice/notification-platform/README.md

-# notification-platform
+# RC Notification Platform

-RC Notification platform
+This repository contains concepts and definitions of Notification Platform.